Frequently Asked Questions About WPR

 Who reads World Politics Review?

 Our readers include policymakers, analysts, researchers, academics, journalists, business professionals, and students.
-Most of our readers use the information we provide in their jobs and studies, however some of our readers simply have a deep personal interest in international affairs.
+Most of our readers use the information we provide in their jobs and studies, however some readers simply have a deep personal interest in international affairs.
+Academic institutions, research organizations and government agencies around the world rely on WPR’s expert analysis.

 About 49 percent of visitors to our website came from the United States, with the United Kingdom, India, Canada and Australia rounding out the top five countries of reader origin.
 Our paying subscribers are also located all over the world, with similar proportions in the United States and outside it.